danaevenhaim/testing-app/testFile.md

-ThIS is a test FILE
+ThIS is a TEST FILE

 It has some lines